imi-bigpicture/opentile/README.md

 Metadata parsing is not yet implemented.

 ***Trestle tiff***
-Trestle tiff-files (identified by a `Software` tag starting with `MedScan`) store tiles that overlap their neighbours by a fixed per-level amount.
+Trestle tiff-files (identified by a `Software` tag starting with `MedScan`) store tiles that overlap their neighbors by a fixed per-level amount.
 The recorded overlap is used to place each tile on the de-overlapped level (see the note on overlapping formats above).

 ***Ventana bif***
 Ventana bif-files store a single-file pyramidal tiled BigTIFF whose tiles overlap.
 The per-boundary overlaps and each scanned area's origin are parsed from the `EncodeInfo` XMP (serpentine-indexed), and multi-area slides are supported.
 Already-stitched (non-overlapping) Ventana tiff files are also read, as a plain tiled pyramid.